abojotemi/End-to-End-Smart-Power/README.md

 ## Quick Start

+### Requirements

+- Python **3.10+**
+- `pip`

-1. Create a Python environment and install dependencies from `requirements.txt`.
+### 1. Create and activate a virtual environment

-2. Launch Streamlit app:
+From the project root, create a virtual environment:

+- Linux/macOS:
+   - `python3 -m venv .venv`
+   - `source .venv/bin/activate`
+- Windows (PowerShell):
+   - `python -m venv .venv`
+   - `.venv\Scripts\Activate.ps1`

+After activation, you should see your shell prompt prefixed with `(.venv)`.

+### 2. Install the required packages

+Install the project dependencies with:

+- `pip install --upgrade pip`
+- `pip install -r requirements.txt`

+### 3. Run the Streamlit app

+Start the interactive dashboard with:

 - `streamlit run app/streamlit_app.py`

-3. Launch API:
+Streamlit will print a local URL in the terminal, usually `http://localhost:8501`.

+### 4. Run the FastAPI service (optional)

+If you want to use the API instead of, or alongside, the dashboard, run:

 - `uvicorn app.api:app --reload`

+The API will usually be available at `http://127.0.0.1:8000`, and the interactive docs at `http://127.0.0.1:8000/docs`.

 ## API Endpoints
 - `GET /health`